 IFANCA's tax returns show a steady payment of monies to radical organizations across the U.S.

-The Furqaan Academy, for instance, is a division of the Al Furqaan Foundation, whose resident scholar, Sheikh Omar Baloch, overtly spews anti-Semitic rhetoric and conspiracy theories on YouTube.
+The Furqaan Academy, for instance, is a division of the Al Furqaan Foundation.
+IFANCA provided $360,000 to the Furqaan Academy between 2015 and 2018, according to its Form 990s from those years.
+One radical cleric closely connected with Furqaan is Sheikh Omar Baloch, who overtly spews anti-Semitic rhetoric and conspiracy theories on YouTube.
 For example, Baloch claims Zionists were responsible for the 9/11 attacks, the Christchurch mosque shootings in New Zealand, and the Sri Lanka Easter bombings.
-IFANCA provided $360,000 to the Furqaan Academy between 2015 and 2018, according to its Form 990s from those years.
+Today, Al Furqaan denies any connection with Baloch, although, interestingly, Baloch continues to fundraise for the Furqaan Project, and, on his own website published in 2020, he referred to himself as the current "Scholar in Residence for Al-Furqaan Foundation."

 GainPeace is the proselytization arm of the Islamic Circle of North America (ICNA), the self-admitted U.S. arm of the violent South Asian movement Jamaat-e-Islami.
 ICNA is also a close partner of Pakistan's Al Khidmat Foundation, the welfare arm of Jamaat-e-Islami and – according to Jamaat-e-Islami's own website, the foundation itself is a financier of terror groups such as Hamas.
 Between 2016 and 2019, IFANCA gave $112,000 to GainPeace and $31,250 to ICNA Relief, ICNA's charitable arm, according to Form 990s from those years.